 The City of Fond du Lac is a participating community in the National Flood Insurance Program (NFIP).
 In exchange for participation in the NFIP, federally backed flood insurance is made available to homeowners, renters, and business owners.
 To find out more about flood insurance, visit www.floodsmart.gov.

+The area of the 100-Year Floodplain is referred to as a Special Flood Hazard Area (SFHA).
+Municipal Code Chapter 690 (Floodplain Zoning) regulates property development in a Special Flood Hazard Area.
+The municipal code is a searchable document.
+Floodplain zoning regulations apply to the construction of a new building, and to alterations and additions to existing buildings.
 For information and questions about floodplain regulations and flood insurance requirements, call the Community Development Department at (920) 322-3440 or visit the office in person at 160 South Macy Street (City County Government Center, 4th floor).
 Email inquiries may be directed to firstname.lastname@example.org.

 Community Rating System